 Thing is, once they’re spoken (or written), we can never get our words back.

 There’s a story about a rabbi who slandered another rabbi because he was jealous of his apparent ‘success’.
-This resulted in his colleague having to leave town over something which simply wasn’t true.
+This resulted in his colleague having to leave town over something which simply wasn’t true or fair.
 Many years later, the perpetrator of the slanderous rumour found out that he had a terminal illness.
-Wanting to make amends for the wrongs he’d done in his life, he confessed to a senior rabbi the untruth he’d said about his colleague.
+Wanting to make amends before his passing, he confessed to a senior rabbi the untruth he’d said about his colleague.
 Asked what he should now do, the senior rabbi took a feather pillow case, opened the window and proceeded to rip it outside the room.
 He then asked his junior colleague to go and retrieve all the feathers.
 ‘It’s impossible.
 You know I can’t’ said the junior rabbi.
-“Yes,” said the senior rabbi, “that is how it is: once a rumor, a gossipy story, a ‘secret’ leaves your mouth, you do not know where it ends up.
-It flies on the wings of the wind, and you can never get it back” He then strongly encouraged the junior rabbi to urgently seek the forgiveness of his former colleague.
+“Yes,” said the senior rabbi, “that is how it is: once a word leaves your mouth, it flies on the wings of the wind, and you can never get it back” He then strongly encouraged the junior rabbi to urgently seek the forgiveness of his former colleague.

 It’s an old story…but the principle is true.
 You can never get your words back.
 That’s why it’s always better to use them in a way that builds up rather than pulls down.
 An unwise word spoken (or written) in the heat of a moment might make you feel better in the short term – but it’s long term damage is usually felt just at the time when you regret having spoken it.
 How many relationships have been undermined by careless words?